trampus/VooDooDriver/README.txt

 11.)The <javascript> command now supports loading external js files.
 See the Notes section for more info.
 12.)<select> now supports assert & assertnot, assert(not) checks that a given option is selected or not.
 13.)<radio> now supports checked="true/false", for asserting if the control is checked or not.
+14.)<select> setreal: see the Notes section about this.

 Known Issues:
 Windows: